LordGolias/antistasi/README.md

 ## Player's score, rank and eligibility to command

-Every player has a score that allows him become commander.
+Every player has a score that allows him become commander (`player getVariable "score"`)

 The score is modified (increase or decrease) by:
 - kill enemies/friends/civilians